-- 343. Minn.
-R. 7850.4100(B) requires consideration of the Project's effect on public health and safety.
-The evidence on the record demonstrates that health and safety issues are not anticipated during construction and operation of the facilities - 1.
-Construction and Operation of the Project - 344.
-During construction and operation of the proposed Project, Minnesota Power stated that public safety will be a priority.
-Safety concerns may include slow moving construction equipment on public roads, construction equipment crossing public roads, wire pulling across public roads and near public areas, and vegetation clearing operations.387 - 345.
-The Project will be designed and constructed in compliance with applicable electric codes.
-Electrical inspections will ensure proper installation of all components, and the Project will undergo routine inspection.
+378. Minn.
+R. 7850.4100(B) requires consideration of the project's effect on public health and safety.
+The evidence on the record demonstrates that health and safety issues are not anticipated during construction and operation of the facilities.

+1. Construction and Operation of Facilities

+- 379. During construction and operation of the proposed project, public safety will be a priority.
+Safety concerns may include slow moving construction equipment on public roads, construction equipment crossing public roads, wire pulling across public roads and near public areas, and vegetation clearing operations.437 - 380.
+The project will be designed and constructed in compliance with applicable electric codes.
+Electrical inspections will ensure proper installation of all components, and the project will undergo routine inspection.
 Electrical work will be completed by trained technicians.
 Fencing will deter public access, and signage will provide appropriate public warnings.
-The Project will also be designed in compliance with local, state, and NESC requirements regarding clearance to ground, crossing utilities, and buildings as well as strength of materials and right-of-way widths.
-Safeguards will be implemented for construction and operation of the Project transmission lines, HVDC Converter Station, and St. Louis County 345 kV/230 kV Substation.
-Construction and/or contract crews will comply with local, state, and NESC standards regarding installation of facilities and standard construction practices.388 - 346.
-Construction and operation will follow Minnesota Power's established safety procedures and industry safety procedures including clear signage during construction activities.
-The proposed HVTLs would be equipped with switching devices and the HVDC
+The project will also be designed in compliance with local, state, and NESC requirements regarding clearance to ground, crossing utilities, and buildings as well as strength of materials and ROW widths.
+Safeguards will be implemented for construction and operation of the project transmission lines, HVDC converter station, and St. Louis County 345 kV/230 kV Substation.
+Construction and contract crews will comply with local, state, and NESC standards regarding installation of facilities and standard construction practices.438 - 381.
+Construction and operation will follow Minnesota Power's established safety procedures and industry safety procedures, including clear signage during construction activities.
+The proposed HVTLs would be equipped with switching devices, and the HVDC converter station will contain circuit breakers and relays at the transmission line terminations.439 - 382.
+The project will comply with Occupational Safety and Health Administration standards, which: (1) provide regulations for safety in the workplace; (2) regulate construction safety; and (3) require a Hazard Communication Plan to identify and inventory all hazardous materials for which material safety data sheets will be maintained.440 - 383.
+Impacts to public health and safety due to the project are anticipated to be minimal and the Applicant has not proposed any mitigation measures.
+Minnesota Power